Highway 101 – aka the Sunshine Coast Highway, is the main highway to all communities in the region.

 If you plan to explore the Sunshine Coast on two wheels, there are a few tips and tricks to keep in mind to ensure your trip is as safe and enjoyable as possible!
 If you are disembarking with your bike from the ferry, you will be riding on the road alongside the cars.
 It is often a good idea to pull to the side and wait until the bulk of the vehicles have offloaded, especially if you are not comfortable riding in close quarters with cars and trucks.
 This is true regardless of the ferry you are on.

 Once you have firmly arrived on land, there are many opportunities to explore.
 Check out our Cycling page for more info on routes and bike shops.
+You can also rent scooters/e-bikes directly in Gibsons from Scotty’s Scooters, adding some extra excitement to your travels.
 Some of the roads can be quite narrow, so please make sure to wear your helmet and familiarize yourself with some safe cycling tips from Bike Sense.